-Repair Category 2 Notes The electrical system appears of mixed older pattern/switchgear with wired fuses noted.
-No recent electrical testing was noted.
+Repair Category 2 Notes The electrical switchgear appears of an older and mixed pattern with older fuse board noted with later additional trip switches.
+No recent testing was noted.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.